paralax/awesome-honeypots/README.md

     - [Kippo-Malware](https://bruteforcelab.com/kippo-malware) - Python script that will download all malicious files stored as URLs in a Kippo SSH honeypot database.

 - Distributed sensor deployment
+    - [Community Honey Network](https://communityhoneynetwork.readthedocs.io/en/stable/) - CHN aims to make deployments honeypots and honeypot management tools easy and flexible.
+The default deployment method uses Docker Compose and Docker to deploy with a few simple commands.
     - [Modern Honey Network](https://github.com/threatstream/mhn) - Multi-snort and honeypot sensor management, uses a network of VMs, small footprint SNORT installations, stealthy dionaeas, and a centralized server for management.

 - Network Analysis Tool